vbaderks/VerifyProjectReferences/README.md

-# Convert Project Dependencies to MSBuild Project references
+# Verify project references

-ConvertProjDepToProjRef is a small tool to convert project dependencies in a Visual Studio solution file (.sln) into MSBuild project references (ProjectReference) in project files.
-It will do 95% of the work.
+VerifyProjectReferences is a small tool to verify project references in a Visual Studio solution file (.sln) It will scan all included project files and check that the GUIDS in the project reference are matching with the actual project GUID.
+If these Guids don't match MSBuild won't build the depedencies correctly.
+Note: Project refernces to SDK style .csproj files will have no GUIDs, this is to be expected and fine.

 ## Features